The Emperor Is Real: Horus LA Lewis El Bey and the Nyan-Ko-Pong Sovereign Maroon Nation Are Doing What Our Ancestors Demanded

 ◆ Maroon Histories Stands With Emperor Horus LA Lewis El Bey

 We do not agree with every claim.
 We do not endorse every statement.
-We are journalists, not propagandists, and our commitment is to truth, depth and the legal and historical record as we have spent months building it on this platform.
+We are journalists, not propagandists, and our commitment is to truth, depth and the legal and historical record.

-But we say this clearly and without equivocation: the fundamental project of the Nyan-Ko-Pong — the assertion of Maroon sovereignty, the construction of governance institutions rooted in African and Maroon tradition, the use of UNDRIP and international Indigenous rights law to challenge the colonial successor state, the issuance of documentation that asserts the right of Maroon people to identify themselves and move freely on their own land — is legitimate, legally grounded and historically necessary.
+But we say this clearly: the fundamental project of the Nyan-Ko-Pong — the assertion of Maroon sovereignty, the construction of governance institutions rooted in African and Maroon tradition, the use of UNDRIP and international Indigenous rights law to challenge the colonial successor state — is legitimate, legally grounded and historically necessary.

-Emperor: His Excellency Emperor Paramount Chief High Priest Horus LA Lewis El Bey (born Horace Lewis)
+Emperor: His Excellency Horus LA Lewis El Bey

-Ancestral Claim: Lineage tracing to Chief Tufton Lewis and Queen Nanny Rowe — Windward Maroon warrior tradition
+Ancestral Claim: Chief Tufton Lewis and Queen Nanny Rowe lineage

 Government HQ: 96 Constant Spring Road, St. Andrew, Jamaica

 License & Copyright — © 2026 Maroon Histories — Wayne Roberts.
-This article is published under Creative Commons CC BY-NC-ND 4.0.
-Free to share with attribution for non-commercial purposes.
-Contact: maroonhistories.com/contact
+Published under Creative Commons CC BY-NC-ND 4.0.
+Photos sourced from Nyan-Ko-Pong Sovereign Maroon Government public gallery — maroongovernment.world.

 Leave a Reply